webpack/webpack-cli/INIT.md

 ### b.
 Global Setup

-These are the steps necessary to setup `webpack-cli init` globally:
+These are the steps necessary to setup `webpack-cli create` globally:

 1. Install `webpack` and `webpack-cli` globally